JXSHU4/RedTeamInternal-Script/README.md

 # RedTeamInternal-Script
-Network automation (list of offensive Collection Anti-EDR and Disabler toolkit and More)
+Network automation (list of offensive Collection Anti-EDR / Disabler toolkit and More)